 You!
 What?
 Where?
 When?
 Why?

 Many multi-cultural students face a particular set of barriers when considering education abroad some of which are real and others which are perceived to be real.
-To assist in breaking down these barriers the Office of Global Opportunities has compiled some of the best resources available to multicultural students.
+To assist in breaking down these barriers the Office of Global Opportunities has compiled some resources available to multicultural students.

 Black Collegian : provides several helpful articles for students by students such as: the Top 10 reasons to study abroad, how to create a Global resume, and building global skills through international internships, co-ops and study abroad.